ZacBlanco/zacblanco.github.io/education/comp-arch-331/notes.md

 It has been followed by Gordon Moore's Law (more commonly known as Moore's Law) that the amount of transistors that could fit on a silicon die would double every 2 years.
 Surprisingly his law holds true almost all the way from the 1960s when he first predicted this, all the way until now (2014/2015)!

-However one downside to this is that the power consumption of these chips have been increasing as well.
+However one downside to this is that the power consumption of these chips has been increasing as well.

 ## Lecture 2 - Introduction 2

-We want to lookat how these computers are structured and organized though.
+We want to look at how these computers are structured and organized though.
 What exactly does it do?

 - Instruction set, registers
   - MIPS, x86, Alpha, PIC, ARM